 Illinois Medical Malpractice Litigation Statistics

-- The average age of plaintiffs was roughly 40 years old.
+- The average age of plaintiffs is roughly 40 years old.

-- The second largest block of plaintiffs was newborns.
+- The second largest block of plaintiffs are newborns.

 - The most common defendants include surgeons, primary care doctors, and OBGYNs.

-- Plaintiffs prevail in settlement almost three times more than at trial.
+- Plaintiffs prevail in settlement almost three times more than presenting the evidence at a jury trial.

-- Surgical and diagnostic errors account for the majority of all claims.
+- Surgical and diagnostic errors account for most claims.

-- The typical case about two years from start to finish.
+- The typical takes case about two years from start to finish.

-- Only about one in ten cases actually go to trial.
+- Only about one in ten cases go to trial.

-- Medical malpractice litigation costs the healthcare system roughly $50 billion every year but this figure represents only a small fraction of total healthcare spending.
+Medical malpractice litigation costs the healthcare system roughly $50 billion every year, but this figure represents only a small fraction of total healthcare spending.
+Over the last decade: